In the fourth chapter of the book of Genesis, Cain kills his brother Abel. This chapter also tells of the lineage of Cain: la dissendence di Cain.

 Verse 6: Il Signôr i disè a Cain (the Lord said to Cain): parcè mo te cjapistu cussì (why ever are you upset so) e fasistu chê muse? (and put on such a face [make that face]?).
 Consider the following: cjapâte (= cjapâti + le); tu te cjapis (= tu ti + le cjapis; you get upset; you are getting upset); parcè te cjapistu cussì? (why are you getting upset like this?).
 Taken literally, cjapâse translates as to take it unto oneself (cjapâ [to take] + si [unto oneself] + le [it]); that is, to get upset, to become angered.
 Consider also: tu tu fasis; tu fasis (you make); parcè fasistu? (why do you make?).

 Verse 7: God says to Cain: se tu âs buinis intenzions (if you have good intentions), parcè no vâstu cul cjâf alt? (why do you not walk about [go] with your head held high [with your head high]?).
 He continues: ma se tu âs trist cûr (but if you have a wicked heart), tu âs il pecjât su la puarte (then you have sin at the door), une bestie scrufuiade (a crouching beast [a crouched beast]) che ti brame (that desires you) ma che tu tu âs di rivâ a domâle (but which you must come to master).
 In buinis intenzions, buinis is the feminine plural form of the adjective bon (good).
 Review: bon (masculine singular); buine (feminine singular); bogns (masculine plural); buinis (feminine plural).
 Consider the following: tu tu vâs; tu vâs (you go); tu no tu vâs; no tu vâs (you do not go); parcè vâstu? (why do you go?); parcè no vâstu? (why do you not go?); parcè no vâstu cul cjâf alt? (why do you not walk about [go] with your head held high [with your head high]?).
 Consult: Parts of the human head in Friulian.
-Consider also: domâ (to master); rivâ a domâ (to come to master, to manage to master); vê di rivâ a domâ (to have to come to master, to have to manage to master); tu tu âs di rivâ a domâle (you have to come to master it, you have to manage to master it).
+Consider also: domâ (to master); rivâ a domâ (to succeed in mastering); vê di rivâ a domâ (to have to succeed in mastering); tu tu âs di rivâ a domâle (you have to succeed in mastering it).
 The le of domâle stands in for the feminine bestie.

-Verse 8: Alore Cain al barufà cun so fradi Abêl (then Cain argued with his brother Abel) e, cuant che a jerin in plene campagne (and, when they were out in the field [in full field]), Cain si butà cuintri di so fradi Abêl (Cain threw himself against his brother Abel) e lu copà (and killed him).
+Verse 8: Alore Cain al barufà cun so fradi Abêl (then Cain argued with his brother Abel) e, cuant che a jerin in plene campagne (and when they were out in the open [in full country]), Cain si butà cuintri di so fradi Abêl (Cain threw himself against his brother Abel) e lu copà (and killed him).

 Vocabulary: il Signôr (Lord), domandâ (to ask), dulà (where), il fradi (brother), rispuindi (to respond), volê (to want), savê (to know), il vuardean (guardian; also vuardian).